below/WatchScroller/README.md

 A sample to illustrate a WatchKit / IB question

 #The Question
-Why can the green button be scrolled vertically?
+Why can the green button on the first page be scrolled vertically?
 It is small enough not to need any sort of scrolling.

 _IMPORTANT_ This only happens on the device (I tried 42mm).
 In the simulator (42mm), the button stays as intended

+#The Answer
+It is clearly a bug and I will file it as such.
+I have added a second page which shows the expected behavior.
+If you reverse the pages, it is obvious that this is a bug of the first page.

 #Thanks
 Icon used is „escalator at the end of a tunnel“ by Kai Schreiber